 Project: Smiling Sun Franchise Program

 Local Implementers: 26 Bangladeshi NGOs

 Under USAID/Bangladesh’s Smiling Sun Franchise Program (SSFP)—now known as the Surjer Hashi Network—and as a subcontractor to Chemonics, Panagora worked closely with local partner, Capacity Building Services Group (CBSG), to provide organizational development, business planning, implementation, and mentoring support to 26 Bangladeshi health care NGOs.
 Out of the 26 we worked with, we provided specialized support to the ten highest-performing NGOs.

 Localization: Panagora and CBSG conducted rapid organizational self-assessments for the NGOs, including their networks of 325 health clinics, 8,800 mobile clinics, and 6,400 community-based workers.
 We employed a highly participatory approach to ensure the level of engagement and ownership that is necessary to achieve successful organizational change.
-Based on the results, our team implemented a network-wide strengthening plan that featured applied training and an innovative mentoring and coaching program.
-Through a very focused approach, we tripled the target number of local NGOs and organizations ready to receive direct awards.
+Based on the results, our team implemented a network-wide strengthening plan that featured applied training and an innovative and systematic mentoring and coaching program.
+Through a very focused approach, we tripled the target number of local NGOs and organizations able to receive direct awards.